Skip to Content

 • Continuously monitors the blockchain for new computation requests

-• Performs the actual computation (squaring numbers) off-chain
+• Performs the actual computation (i.e. squaring numbers) off-chain

 • Submits results back to the on-chain contract